- Licenced Business Rescue Experts

-Shareholders – Who gets paid first in liquidation?
-We hope this guide has helped shed some light on the order of payments in a liquidation process.
+In terms of finding out more about who gets paid first in liquidation, we hope this guide has helped shed some light on the order of payments in a liquidation process.
 The Insolvency Experts offer a wealth of experience within the industry.
 We have worked with countless companies over the years, working with myriad industries.

 If you would like to speak with us about your specific situation, we are happy to help.
 You can contact us via email or telephone to speak to one our specialists and we’ll arrange a consultation at a time that suits you.

 How much will it cost to liquidate your business?